amarnathbh/CSC591-DevOps-Project/docs/Special.md

 - [Deploy] (add a link to the milestone 3 here)

 ## Special milestone
-For adding a special feature to the CI pipeline, we have introduced a monitoring application that heartbeats the load balancer to check if is alive.
+For adding a special feature to the CI pipeline, we have introduced a monitoring application that heartbeats the load balancer to check if it is alive.
 If the server is down or the number of requests exceeds a certain threshold, the system administrator receives a call.
 We have used the Twilio API to introduce this feature in the system.

 ## Twilio
 Twilio basically uses Amazon Web Services to host telephony infrastructure and provide connectivity between HTTP and the public switched telephone network (PSTN) through its APIs.